appserver-io/appserver/_docs/servlet-engine.md

 > application.

 ### Servlet Configuration
-The following section demonstrates how to define the servlets and how to override annotations you have defined in the servlets, which are parsed when the application server starts.
+The following section demonstrates how to define the servlets and how to override annotations you have defined in the servlets, which are parsed when appserver.io starts.

 | Configuration | Data Type | Description |
 | ----------| ----------- | ----------- |